Diffuse infantile fibromatosis

-Diffuse infantile fibromatosis is a rare condition affecting infants during the first 3 years of life.
+Diffuse infantile fibromatosis is a rare condition affecting infants during the first three years of life.
 This condition is a multicentric infiltration of muscle fibers with fibroblasts resembling those seen in aponeurotic fibromas, presenting as lesions and tumors confined usually to the muscles of the arms, neck, and shoulder area Diffuse infantile fibromatosis is characterized by fast growing benign tumors.
 This disorder is known to be caused by mutations in germline variants, PDGFRB and NOTCH3, which may be generationally-inherited through autosomal dominant and recessive traits.
-Although diffuse infantile fibromatosis is classified as benign tumors, it can still lead to life-threatening complications and damage other organs.
+Although diffuse infantile fibromatosis is classified as benign, it can still lead to life-threatening complications and damage other organs.

 Classification

-Fibromatoses as are recurring non-metastasizing tumor growth.
+Fibromatoses as are recurring non-metastasizing tumor growths.
 They are classified as adult fibromatosis and juvenile, or infantile fibromatosis.

-Within infantile fibromatosis, there are two types of tumors diffuse and desmoid.
+Within infantile fibromatosis, there are two types of tumors, diffuse and desmoid.
 Desmoid tumors occur in any connective tissue in the body but are often found in the abdomen, shoulders, arms, and thighs.
 Unlike diffuse tumors, desmoid tumor cannot travel to other parts of the body, however, they can still invade nearby body tissues causing issues.
 Desmoid tumors are also removed with surgery, but the removal is rarely complete.
-Clinically, diffuse tumors are typically described as wide spread, fast growing and are not localized.
+Clinically, diffuse tumors are typically described as widespread, fast-growing and not localized.

-Diffuse Infantile fibromatosis is classified as a subset of juvenile/infantile fibromatosis.
+Diffuse infantile fibromatosis is classified as a subset of juvenile/infantile fibromatosis.
 Infantile fibromatosis is a rare, genetic disorder of the skin, bone, muscle, soft tissue, and internal organs in young children caused by mutations in the genes PDFRB and NOTCH3.
 It is characterized by benign tumor growth in the affected organ.
 The tumors spread quickly and they may obstruct the functions of surrounding organs and impair their functions.
-Cases of infantile fibromatosis appear earlier in life however in rare cases it may onset in adulthood.
+Cases of infantile fibromatosis appear earlier in life; however, in rare cases it may onset in adulthood.
 There are treatments available which vary depending on the location of the tumor—surgery being the main one.

 Most cases of infantile fibromatosis reported are desmoid fibromatosis.
-The main difference between the two subtypes of infantile fibromatosis is diffuse infantile fibromatosis spreads quickly.
+The main difference between the two subtypes of infantile fibromatosis is that diffuse infantile fibromatosis spreads quickly.
 There is still little information regarding the diffuse infantile subset of fibromatosis and much information on it is based on case studies.